 Have you ever seen those spirographs that create crazy patterns using spiralling cogs and a ring frame with “teeth”?
 I got one for Christmas when I was a kid, and it wasn’t long before I was using those spiraling stencils in multiple colors.
 I was creating cool-looking math-based art.

-Well AI generated art works a lot like that, except that we are using smarter tools.
+Well computer generated art works a lot like that, except that we are using smarter tools.
 Instead of physical plastic frames and stencils, artificial intelligence uses something call a neural network to create original art work.

 Definition of AI